qinfengxuanyun/CausalMamba/README.md

 # A Sparse transformer for imaging genetic association analysis of Alzheimer's disease and brain aging

-Source codes for the paper "A Sparse transformer for imaging genetic association analysis of Alzheimer's disease and brain aging".
+Source codes for the paper "A Bidirectional Selective State Space Model for Imaging-Genetic Causal Analysis of Neurodegenerative Diseases".

 ## Task Overview